-The House will debate the Independent Complaints and Grievance Policy Programme Team’s Delivery Report on 19 July.
-This briefing note reviews the report and the background to it.Jump to full report >>
+The House debated the Independent Complaints and Grievance Policy Programme Team’s Delivery Report on 19 July and agreed a new parliament-wide Behaviour Code.
+Procedures for making complaints and obtaining support have been put in place.
+This briefing note reviews the debate, the report and the background to it.Jump to full report >>

 On 17 July 2018, the Independent Complaints and Grievance Policy (IGCP) Programme Team’s Delivery Report was published.
 It set out how the Programme Team, overseen by a steering group, has taken forward the House’s decision of 28 February 2018 to implement recommendations to develop a parliament-wide behaviour code and independent complaints and grievance schemes to respond to and manage complaints of (i) sexual harassment and (ii) bullying and harassment.

-The Delivery Report sets out the scope of reviews, recommended by the Working Group, that should take place six and 18 months after the Scheme’s introduction.
+The Delivery Report set out the scope of reviews, recommended by the Working Group, that should take place six and 18 months after the Scheme’s introduction.

 In a message to House of Commons staff, following the publication of the Delivery Report, the Clerk of the House stated that if the report was agreed to by the House, the Policy would be applied to House staff.